 Mary Alice loved her husband, children, grandchildren, and great grandchildren deeply.
 At 90 years old, she looked forward to regular video calls from her grandchildren.
 She embraced technology and had an unending faith that people are good and that the world was a wonderful and remarkable place.
 Her departure will not only be felt by her children and grandchildren who love her immensely, but also by generations of students who knew her as ‘auntie’ and by so many who came to know her through her quiet dedication and humble service to others.

 In Lieu of flowers, please consider making a donation in her memory to one of her favorite organizations: The Cleveland Animal Protective League (1729 Willey Ave, Cleveland, OH 44113 - https://clevelandapl.org/donate/) or COAR Peace Mission orphanage (28700 Euclid Ave, Wickliffe, OH 44092 - https://coarpeacemission.org/donations-page/).

 A Memorial Service will be held Saturday, October 26th at 11 AM in Plymouth Church of Shaker Heights, 2860 Coventry Rd., Shaker Hts., OH 44120.
 FRIENDS MAY CALL AT BROWN-FORWARD 17022 CHAGRIN BLVD., SHAKER HTS., OH FRIDAY, OCTOBER 25TH FROM 4-6 PM.
 Interment Baltimore, MD.

-To send flowers to Mary Alice "Mickey" (Miller) Horner's family, please visit our floral section.
+To send flowers to Mary Alice "Mickey" (Miller) Horner's family, please visit our floral store.